 Cat got your finger

 Further, many cat owners let their felines roam free outside.
-This can lead to violent interactions between a cat and a human or other animal.
+This can lead to violent interactions between a cat and human or other animals.
 In such situations, there may very well be an owner liable for the damage caused by his or her pet.

 Costly consequences of cat attacks

 Any animal bite can warrant medical attention.
 Often, medical staff will administer rabies vaccines and other medications to hopefully prevent serious, potentially life-threatening illnesses transmitted through animal bites.

 There can also be nerve damage, serious lacerations and even disfiguring injuries.
 These can leave a person scarred, emotionally and physically.

 Such treatments are necessary to keep victims safer and help to minimize the damage of an animal bite.
 However, they can prove to be quite expensive.